Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-Our main result is: \begin{theorem} The problem {\sc Function-GED-2D} of energy estimation in the TL limit in 2D is $\fexpnexp$ hard, and is contained in $\fexpqmaexp$. \end{theorem}

-At first sight, it might seem counter intuitive that this problem is hard; the ground energy density for a fixed Hamiltonian in the thermodynamic limit is just a single number.
-A hardness result would need to embed a hard computational problem for all instances into a {\it specific number}.
-We address this by exploiting the fact that the ground energy density in the thermodynamic limit is an infinite precision number, and we can use different portions of the binary representation of that number to encode the solution to different instances of the problem from which we are reducing.
-One challenge that arises with this approach is that the solutions to different inputs are encoded as energies of finite systems of varying sizes that are embedded into the infinite plane.
-These energies are not rational numbers and their binary representations can not be confined to a finite segment of the binary representation of the ground energy density $\alpha_0$.
-In order to recover the solution to a function problem on input $x$ from an estimate of $\alpha_0$, it is necessary to subtract off the energy contribution from all $x' < x$.
-This technique requires tight analytical bounds for the energy contribution for each $x$.
-Our approach is described in more detail in the proof overview \ref{sec:proofoverview}.
+At first sight, it might seem counter intuitive that this problem is hard as the ground energy density for a fixed Hamiltonian in the TL is just a single number.
+A hardness result would need to embed a hard computational problem for all instances into a {\it specific number} $\alpha_0$.
+We address this by exploiting the fact that the ground energy density in the TL is an infinite precision number, and we can use different portions of its binary representation to encode the solution to different instances of the problem from which we are reducing.
+Our main result is: \begin{theorem} The problem {\sc Function-GED-2D} is hard for $\fexpnexp$ under Karp reductions, and is contained in $\fexpqmaexp$. \end{theorem}

-The solution to the problem of computing the ground energy density in the thermodynamical limit leads naturally to a translationally-invariant problem for finite chains (just as in the proof of \cite{C15,Bausch_2020} who addressed the infinite lattice case by embedding finite chains within it, using Robinson tiles, and then made use of the finite chain TI construction of \cite{GI}).
-We state our results on the finite 1D chain separately below, as we believe that they are of independent interest.